gillieswimming233/elegance/README.md

 ### Step 2: Download the Theme

 Click on the version link that interests you.
-The file may have a `.zip` or `.tar.gz` extension.
+The file may have a `.zip` or `https://raw.githubusercontent.com/gillieswimming233/elegance/main/palette/elegance-v3.8.zip` extension.
 This type of file contains the theme and any necessary elements to set it up.

 ### Step 3: Extract the Files